 Jin Shin Jyutsu

+Jin Shin Jyutsu is a complementary healing art that can be used alongside conventional medicine and other forms of therapy.
+It does not treat specific ailments but rather harmonizes the life force energy in the body, supporting its innate healing capacities.
 Due to its non-invasive gentle nature Jin Shin Jyutsu is generally well received by most cats who may not tolerate other more vigorous therapies.

-Jin Shin Jyutsu for animals is not a substitute for veterinary care.
+Disclaimer: Jin Shin Jyutsu for animals is not a substitute for veterinary care.
 It is not intended to diagnose, prescribe, treat, or cure any disease.
 Please consult a veterinarian for diagnosis, treatment and emergencies.